 PrivX can be deployed to Amazon Web Services and configured to use cloud platform services to ensure high availability and scalability.

 - PrivX instance is the host the PrivX service will be running on.
-A suitable starting point is an AWS T2 Medium instance (2 VCPUs, 4GB RAM) running RHEL.
-A minimum of 2 PrivX instances are required for high availability, scalability achieved through deploying additional PrivX instances.
+A suitable starting point for testing is an AWS T2 Medium instance (2 VCPUs, 4GB RAM) running Rocky Linux or RHEL.
+For production environments, we recommend a m5.large instance with 8 GB RAM as a starting point.
+You need 2 or more PrivX instances for high availability.
+More PrivX instances allows greater performance.

 - PrivX VPC will contain the running PrivX instances.

 - AWS Elastic Load Balancer distributes traffic for the PrivX instances for HTTP & HTTPS traffic.
 Sticky sessions must be enabled.

 - AWS RDS is used for persistence.
 A suitable starting point is a production PostgreSQL db.r5.large database server with 100 GB storage.
 For larger production environments, we recommend a DB instance with 32 GB or more memory.

 - AWS ElastiCache (Deprecated, not needed anymore) is used for triggering internal content updates - timestamps stored, a cache.t2.micro with 2 replicas.

 - AWS EFS is used for audit-trail storage - standard performance with zone redundancy is recommended, size depends on usage.